HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

   )
 }}

-The figure shows the percent of requests of a certain content type using either brotli, gzip or no text compression.
+The figure shows the percent of requests of a certain content type using either Brotli, Gzip or no text compression.
 It is surprising that while all those content types would profit from compression, the range of percentages varies widely over the different content types:  only 44% use compression for `text/html` against 93% for `application/x-javascript`.

 For image-based assets text-based compression is less useful and not widely employed.
-The data shows that the percent of image requests that employ either brotli, or gzip is very low, less than 4%.
+The data shows that the percent of image requests that employ either Brotli, or Gzip is very low, less than 4%.
 For more info on non text-based assets, check out the [Media](./media) chapter.

 {{ figure_markup(
   image="http-compression-methods-for-image-types.png",